ElectronSutra/venture/pages/the-realm/immaculates/immaculate-order.md

 ## The Immaculate Dragons

-[The Immaculate Dragons](/the-realm/immaculate-order/immaculate-dragons/) are the five ancient saint-heroes of ancient yore which were responsible for writing the Immaculate Texts and bringing enlightened wisdom to humanity.
+[The Immaculate Dragons](/the-realm/immaculate-order/immaculate-dragons/) are the five ancient saint-heroes of yore which were responsible for writing the Immaculate Texts and bringing enlightened wisdom to humanity.
 These soldier-messiahs lead humanity in revolution against the decadent gold and silver devil-kings of the Realm Before.
 They are sacred and powerful figures which all Immaculates strive to emulate, in order to progress along the path to enlightenment.

 ## Anathema